-When a beneficiary selects a new support coordination provider, the data management contractor will link the beneficiary to the new provider.
+When a recipient selects a new support coordination provider, the data contractor will link the recipient to the new provider.
 The new support coordination provider must:

-- 1. Complete the Freedom of Choice file transfer; - 2.
-Obtain the case record and authorized signature; and - 3.
-Inform the transferring support coordination agency.
+- Complete the Freedom of Choice file transfer, - Obtain the case record and authorized signature, and - Inform the transferring support coordination agency.